C4ptainCrunch/thesis/source/index.rst

 =====

 The subject of our study, Awale is an ancient, two player board game originating from Ghana.
-This game is also sometimes called Awele, Oware, Owari or Ayo in the neighouring countries, languages and cultures :cite:`crane1982`.
+This game is also sometimes called Awele, Oware, Owari or Ayo in the neighboring countries, languages and cultures :cite:`crane1982`.

 Originally, the game is played on the ground, by digging two rows of six small pits, each containing stones, seeds or shells.
 In the present document, we will name them seeds.
 The game is also often played on a wooden board symbolizing the original dirt pits.
 The board can be schematized as in Fig. YYY, every big circle representing a pit and every small disc representing a seed.
 Numbers at the bottom right of each pit are the counts of seeds in each pit for better readability.
 Each row of pits is owned by a player that sits in front of it (:numref:`see Fig. %s <intro-kalah>`).
 For the sake of convenience, the players are named North and South.
 The 6 pits from the top row belong to North and the 6 from the bottom to South.

 The players take turns, a player removing all the seeds from a pit and placing them in other pits following the rules.
 This is called sowing the seeds.
 This can result in a configuration in which the player is allowed to capture some seeds according to the rules.